qiaochen/TranSpaAnalysis/README.md

 # TranSpaAnalysis
 Analysis notebooks reported in Manuscript:

-For replication:
+For replication please follow the following steps:

-## 0. Preparation:
+## 0. Preparation

 ### 0.1 Install required packages

 - Please refer to repo [Transpa](https://github.com/qiaochen/tranSpa/tree/main) for installing tranSpa,
 - We have SpaGE included in this repo, but [Tangram](https://github.com/broadinstitute/Tangram), [stPlus](https://github.com/xy-chen16/stPlus), and [SparkX](https://xzhoulab.github.io/SPARK/04_installation/) should be installed following their software documents:
-- Note that SparkX is an R package, should make sure you change the line `!source /home/cqiao/.bashrc; ~/R/bin/Rscript sparkX.r intestine5fold` to your working R environment when executing the four notebooks:
+- Note that SparkX is an R package, make sure you change the R software bin path in line `!source /home/cqiao/.bashrc; ~/R/bin/Rscript sparkX.r intestine5fold` to your working R environment when executing the following notebooks:
     - `imputation_base_intestine.ipynb`
     - `imputation_base_melanoma.ipynb`
     - `imputation_base_breastcancer.ipynb`